vectordotdev/vector/rfcs/2021-07-23-8447-extract-helm-charts.md

 - [ ] Create `timberio/helm-charts` repository, copying charts from `distribution/helm` and configuring CI for testing and release
 - [ ] PR `timberio/vector` to no longer require our charts to be local and remove `distribution/helm` directory
 - [ ] Migrate any integration tests that are _only_ testing configuration into the new `timberio/helm-charts` repository
+- [ ] Review existing issues related to the Helm charts, migrate what's still needed and close what isn't